open-nps/open-nps/README.md

 # OpenNPS

-Open NPS is a open source project to create and collect NPS researchs.
+Open NPS is a open source project to create and collect NPS surveys.
 The project includes:

 - API
-  - Register Research
+  - Register Survey
-  - Conclude Research
+  - Conclude Survey
   - CRUD for Targets
   - CRUD for Configs
 - Visual